Current Plans and Legacy Plans

 Current plans vs Legacy plans

 The main difference between legacy plans and current plans is the structure.
-With legacy plans, we charged you based on how many domains you had in your account.
+With legacy plans, we charged based on how many domains were in your account.
 Now, our plans are based on the features you need.